mahedee/articles/microservices/Implementation_of_CQRS_pattern_in_a_asp.net_web_application_using_mongodb_and_sqlServer.md

  ```cmd
 mongo
  ```
- create a new database named "BooksDb" manually in MongoDB,paste the command in command promt:
+ create a new database named "BooksDb" manually in MongoDB then paste the following command in command promt:
  ```cmd
  use BooksDb
  ```